gvwilson/12-design/README.md

 design things so that they can be automated.
 [Taschuk2017] lays out some rules for doing this, and a few others include:

-1. Use the same tools as everyone else who uses your language, e.g., `pip` or `conda` for Python or `devtools` for R. (One of the weaknesses of modern JavaScript is the number of incompatible options for this.)
+1. Use the same tools to build packages as everyone else who uses your language, e.g., `pip` for Python or `devtools` for R.

 2. Organize your source files in the way your build system expects so that those tools can do their job.